joshjohanning/AzureDevopsPat/ReadMe.md

 >
 > MSFT Public documentation: https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/manage-personal-access-tokens-via-api?view=azure-devops
 >
-> Blog post I followed: https://bw861987.medium.com/managing-azure-devops-pats-for-technical-users-via-nodejs-and-postman-6d2de9aea3a7 [ you can run in Postman to run examples, otherwise he has a NODE app you can run with examples ]
+> Blog post I followed: https://bw861987.medium.com/managing-azure-devops-pats-for-technical-users-via-nodejs-and-postman-6d2de9aea3a7 [ you can run in Postman to run examples, otherwise the author has a NODE app you can run with examples ]
 >
 > To run the author’s app, you have to:
 >